concentration, 1 minute/mana

 As two actions, you craft an illusion that takes root in the mind of a creature that you can touch or see within 10 meters.
 The creature must make a Will saving throw.
 If the creature is a construct or an undead, the spell has no effect on it.

 On a failure, you create a phantasmal object, creature, or other visible phenomenon of your choice that is no larger than a 2-meter cube and that is perceivable only to the target for the duration.
 The phantasm includes sound, temperature, and other stimuli, also evident only to the creature.

-A creature can use its action to examine the phantasm, making an ability check using Perception (Intelligence) against your spell save DC.
+A creature can use an action to examine the phantasm, making a skill check using Insight (Intelligence) against your spell save Difficulty.
 If the check succeeds, the target realizes that the phantasm is an illusion, and the spell ends.

 While a target is affected by the spell, the target treats the phantasm as if it were real.
 The target rationalizes any illogical outcomes from interacting with the phantasm.
 For example, a target attempting to walk across a phantasmal bridge that spans a chasm falls once it steps onto the bridge.
-If the target survives the fall, it still believes that the bridge exists and comes up with some other explanation for its fall—it was pushed, it slipped, or a strong wind might have knocked it off.
+If the target survives the fall, it still believes that the bridge exists and comes up with some other explanation for its fall—it was pushed, it slipped, or a strong wind (at least 30 kilometers per hour) might have knocked it off.